flyinghuman/dailydiscordgiveawaybot/README.md

 - Persistent state: `data/state.json` (gitignored).
 Do not edit while the bot is running.

 For extended instructions—including troubleshooting tips and command walkthroughs—see [docs/user_guide.md](docs/user_guide.md).

+### Creating Your Own Discord Bot Identity
+If you prefer a custom-branded bot, follow the step-by-step instructions in the “Creating Your Own Discord Bot Application” section of the [User Guide](docs/user_guide.md#10-creating-your-own-discord-bot-application).
+It walks through the Discord Developer Portal, enabling intents, generating an invite link, and wiring the token into this project.